-- 1. Completion of LCC Admissions Application.
-An applicant's answers in the application should portray a clear purpose for study at LCC International University. - Applicant must have a satisfactory secondary school record of achievement and submit transcripts of his/her last three years at high school or high school diploma/university transcripts.
+- 1. An applicant must submit an online BA application form at https://admissions.lcc.lt/bachelors-form.
+An applicant's answers in the application should portray a clear purpose for study at LCC International University. - Applicant must have a satisfactory secondary education record of achievement and submit transcripts of his/her last three years at high school or final high school diploma.
 Failure to do so will result in revoking the student's admission to LCC.
 The average GPA (Grade Point Average) of incoming students is 8/10. - 3.
 The Ministry of Education of Lithuania requires students who received their high school diplomas from different country than Lithuania to have academic qualification recognition.
 Academic qualification recognition gives an access to higher education for the purposes of further study in Lithuania.
 If an applicant seeks Admissions to a degree program and has an earned qualification required for the program, one has to submit the application for admissions and qualification recognition at the same time.
 Admissions decision will be made once the applicant's foreign qualification is evaluated.
 If an applicant seeks Admissions to a degree program and yet does not have an earned qualification required for the program, one is given Conditional Acceptance if all Admissions requirements are met.
-The conditionally admitted student is required to submit the documents for foreign qualification recognition by August 1st.
+The conditionally admitted student is required to submit the documents for foreign qualification recognition by July 25th.
 In case the foreign qualification is not recognized, the admissions decision may be revoked.